transcend-io/encrypt-web-streams/README.md

 - `init(): Promise<InitOutput>` — asynchronously loads the Wasm module (Node.js build auto-initializes)
 - `createEncryptionStream(key, iv, options?)` — returns a `TransformStream` that encrypts each chunk
-- `createDecryptStream(key, iv, options?)` — returns a `TransformStream` that decrypts and verifies each chunk
+- `createDecryptionStream(key, iv, options?)` — returns a `TransformStream` that decrypts and verifies each chunk

 ## Streaming Usage